What’s your worth?

 You can’t expect to be taken seriously when you don’t take yourself seriously.

-No matter how skilful you are, being honest is the unmatched quality which builds trust and integrity.
+No matter how skillful you are, being honest is the unmatched quality that builds trust and integrity.

 Now like every previous thing is rare, so if this.

-I mean isn’t that what makes it previous?
+I mean isn’t that what makes it precious?

 Yes, you’ll be treated with time.
 And it did take some time and events to get you that integrity.
 People around you need to experience and witness your courage to stand by your word.

-More events they see, stronger their narration gets.
+The more events they see, the stronger their narration gets.

 And you’ll get events where you’ll have choices and easy ways out.
 Unless you value your integrity more than other apparent benefits in sacrificing it, you’re not the one.

 Now to build that level of integrity by keeping your word, you need unbreakable confidence.
 More the merrier.
-You need a level of trust on yourself that you can stand the challenge, and you need the courage to build that level of trust in you.
+You need a level of trust in yourself so that you can stand the challenge, and you need the courage to build that level of trust in yourself.

-Trust is built upon your beliefs, beliefs about yourself.
-Look for any limiting beliefs as we call it in Neuro-Linguistic Programming, and get rid of them.
-See how you see yourself, how you describe yourself, how you identify yourself.
+Trust is built upon your beliefs, and beliefs about yourself.
+Look for any limiting beliefs as we call them in Neuro-Linguistic Programming, and get rid of them.
+See how you see yourself, how you describe yourself, and how you identify yourself.

 Check for your perception of yourself and your capabilities.

-Your beliefs about you may not always be true though, there’s a huge probability that you misjudge your capabilities and that’s what we rectify and NLP.
+Your beliefs about yourself may not always be true though, there’s a huge probability that you misjudge your capabilities and that’s what we rectify and NLP.

-Try to identify your limitations perceived by you, ask yourself why is that a limitation?
+Try to identify your limitations perceived you, and ask yourself why is that a limitation.
 What choices do you have?
-Is it really a limitation or is it your perception that’s limiting you from success.
+Is it really a limitation or is it your perception that’s limiting you from success?

 Get rid of all the roadblocks to being successful, don’t think of your failures, think of what you’ve achieved.
-Relive the moments of your achievements in past, experience the feeling.
-Feel the confidence, that’s something you’ve earned, preserve it and use it for what lies ahead.
+Relive the moments of your achievements in the past, experience the feeling.
+Feel the confidence, that’s something you’ve earned, preserve it, and use it for what lies ahead.